MvvmCross/MvvmCross/MvvmCross/readme.txt

 - Android projects (ignore if not building for Android) -
-1. Change the MainActivity.cs to inherit from MvxActivity<MainViewModel> (See AndroidApp/MainActivity.cs in the Starter sample files).
+1. Change the MainActivity.cs to inherit from MvxActivity<MainViewModel> (See AndroidApp/Views/MainActivity.cs in the Starter sample files).
-2. Add a MainApplication class to the root of the project class (See AndroidApp/MainApplication.cs in the Starter sample files).
+2. Add a Views folder and move MainActivity.cs to this folder.
+All subsequent views will be located in this folder.
-3. Add a Views folder to the root of the project in which to add subsequent Views that correspond to the ViewModels in the Core project.
+3. Add a MainApplication class to the root of the project class (See AndroidApp/MainApplication.cs in the Starter sample files).

 Note: If you wish to use the AppCompat versions of Android classes, you can follow the above instructions with the following modifications
 4. Add the MvvmCross DroidX Material NuGet package (MvvmCross.DroidX.Material) to your Android platform-specific project.